AI-Hypercomputer/torchprime/torchprime/models/resnet-18/README.md

 * A standard CPU operation, or full-precision mode on a GPU, typically uses `float32`, which retains the full 23 bits of mantissa precision.

-* An **NVIDIA GPU** (e.g., A100 and later) utilizes `TensorFloat-32` (TF32)
+* An **NVIDIA GPU** (e.g., A100 and newer) can default to different precisions.
-  within its Tensor Cores.
-While it accepts `float32` inputs, TF32 effectively processes them with an 8-bit exponent and a 10-bit mantissa internally.
+  While they support `bfloat16`, their Tensor Cores also utilize `TensorFloat-32` (TF32) by default for `float32` operations, which processes them with a 10-bit mantissa.
+The precision level ultimately used often depends on the specific code and framework settings.

 * A **Google TPU** leverages `bfloat16`.
 This 16-bit format is specifically designed with an 8-bit exponent (matching `float32`'s range) but reduces the